The Multidimensional Assessment of Dangerousness: Competence Assessment

 the clinical observation that two essential elements of clinical work,

-some level of patient competence: specifically, the patient's preserved
+assume and require some level of patient competence: specifically, the

-reasonable definition of socially valid responsibility.
-Such capacity
+constituting a reasonable definition of socially valid responsibility.

-to engage in this process with another human being is essential for the
+Such capacity to engage in this process with another human being is essential

-sort of deliberate, mature decision making which represents the patient's
+for the sort of deliberate, mature decision making which represents the

-competence to inform the clinician of potential self-harm or violence
+patient's competence to inform the clinician of potential self-harm or

-or, comparably, competence to handle responsibly a pass or some other
+violence or, comparably, competence to handle responsibly a pass or some

 The form of competence here envisioned begins with the clinician conveying

-know what you are concerned about unless you tell me in words or actions";
+can't know what you are concerned about unless you tell me in words or

-and similar communications.
-The clinician then determines whether the
+actions"; and similar communications.
+The clinician then determines

-patient understands this issue.
-This determination is essentially identical
+whether the patient understands this issue.
+This determination is essentially

-to deciding if the patient is capable of informed consent; the documentation
+identical to deciding if the patient is capable of informed consent;

-here might convey that the patient appeared to be capable, by specific
+the documentation here might convey that the patient appeared to be capable,

-assessment, to weigh the risks and benefits of giving or withholding
+by specific assessment, to weigh the risks and benefits of giving or

-information.
-Should the patient's assurances of safety later prove to
+withholding information.
+Should the patient's assurances of safety later

-be deceptions, the record will demonstrate that the patient could have
+prove to be deceptions, the record will demonstrate that the patient

-revealed his/her destructive plan, but competently elected not to; the
+could have revealed his/her destructive plan, but competently elected

-patient was not incompetent, so as to be beyond electing anything.
+not to; the patient was not incompetent, so as to be beyond electing

 This approach is rooted solidly in clinical observation.
 For patients